Skip navigation

 • Dental care, especially cleanings, can help reduce the amount of bacteria that grows in your mouth.

 Treatment may last weeks, and you may need tests to make sure it's working.
-Your doctor will also check you for problems that could develop from endocarditis, such as heart failure or an irregular heartbeat.
+Your provider will also check you for problems that could develop from endocarditis, such as heart failure or an irregular heartbeat.

 Can endocarditis be prevented?